157th (Highland Light Infantry) Brigade: First World War

 Upon the outbreak of the First World War in August 1914, the Lowland Division was mobilised immediately for full-time war service.
 In May 1915 the brigade became the 157th (1/1st Highland Light Infantry) Brigade and the division the 52nd (Lowland) Division.
 The battalions were also redesignated with the '1/' prefix, 1/4th HLI.
 This was to avoid confusion with the 2nd Line duplicates which were also forming up and training as the 196th (2/1st Highland Light Infantry) Brigade of 65th (2nd Lowland) Division.
 The 2nd Line units consisted mainly of those few men who did not volunteer for overseas service when asked at the outbreak of war, together with the many recruits, and were intended to act as a reserve for the 1st Line units being sent overseas.
 During the war the brigade and division served in the Middle East and later on the Western Front.

 Order of battle

+The composition of the brigade was as follows: